 Leeks are rich in vitamin A, one of the nutrients necessary for the eyes to function properly.
 They are also loaded with antioxidants that help the eyes combat environmental pollutants or allergens they might encounter.
 Lastly, leeks are good sources of zeaxanthin and lutein, which shield the eyes, thus helping prevent cataracts.
 The antioxidants in leeks combat these aging elements and can make you cleaner, healthier, and glowing.
 Leeks also contain allicin, an anti-bacterial agent that keeps germs at bay.
 These prominent onion family members are also good for your heart – they contain kaempferol, which protects the blood vessels.
 They also contain small amounts of nitric oxide, which helps dilate and relax blood vessels.

 Another healthy ingredient in leeks is potassium.
 This nutrient helps regulate tension in blood vessels to keep a steady flow of blood streaming through your veins and arteries.
 Potassium also helps to regulate hormone levels in the body and maintain a good acid/base balance in the digestive system.
-Anemia, a low concentration of red blood cells in the blood, can cause a number of troubling symptoms, including fatigue, low mental alertness, and general weakness.
+Anemia, a low concentration of red blood cells in the blood, can cause some troubling symptoms, including fatigue, low mental alertness, and general weakness.
 Leeks are a good source of iron and B vitamins, which combat anemia and boost the body’s red blood cell count.
-The antioxidant vitamins in leeks are beneficial for weekend warriors; they lessen inflammation from sore muscles, bruises, and strains.
+The antioxidant vitamins in leeks benefit weekend warriors; they lessen inflammation from sore muscles, bruises, and strains.
 Leeks contain vitamin K, which is needed to produce a protein called osteocalcin successfully.
 Osteocalcin is essential for good bone health and wards off osteoporosis.

 Perfect Peas

 Peas are high in protein, one of the biggest reasons people want to add them to their diet.
 They are also high in fiber, making them a great way to promote weight loss.
 Peas can help regulate blood sugar levels and heart health.
 They are great at improving liver function and reducing the risk of kidney disease.
 Peas are high in anti-inflammatory and antioxidant properties, which are excellent for anti-aging.
 Their high levels of micronutrients make them ideal for aiding in pregnancy.
 Peas not only help improve bone strength but also boost muscle thickness.
 They help lower cholesterol levels and improve eyesight.
-Not to mention peas are also great for increasing energy levels and boosting your immune system.
-Now that you have a few new reasons to love peas, here is a fantastic recipe to make sure you get them into your diet.
+Not to mention, peas are also great for increasing energy levels and boosting your immune system.
+Now that you have a few new reasons to love peas, here is a fantastic recipe to ensure you get them into your diet.

 Awesome Asparagus